xpqz/dyalog-docs/windows-ui-guide/docs/tracer/index.md

 ## Tracing an expression

-Firstly, you may explicitly trace an expression that executes one or more defined functions or operators by typing the expression then pressing Ctrl+Enter (TC) or by selecting Trace from the Action menu.
+Firstly, you may explicitly trace an expression that executes one or more defined functions or operators by typing the expression then pressing <kbd>Ctrl</kbd>+<kbd>Enter</kbd> (**&lt;TC&gt;**) or by selecting Trace from the Action menu.
 This lets you step through the execution of an expression from the beginning.

-In the same way as when you execute a statement by pressing Enter, the expression is (if necessary) copied down to the input line and then executed.
+In the same way as when you execute a statement by pressing <kbd>Enter</kbd>, the expression is (if necessary) copied down to the input line and then executed.
 However, if the expression includes a reference to an unlocked defined function or operator, execution halts at its first line and a Trace window containing the suspended function or operator is displayed on the screen.
 The cursor is positioned to the left of the first line which is highlighted.

 ## Naked Trace

-The second way to invoke the Tracer is when you have a suspended function in the state indicator and you press Ctrl+Enter (TC) on the empty input line.
+The second way to invoke the Tracer is when you have a suspended function in the state indicator and you press <kbd>Ctrl</kbd>+<kbd>Enter</kbd> (**&lt;TC&gt;**) on the empty input line.
 This is termed *naked trace*.
 The same thing can be achieved by selecting *Trace* from the *Action* menu on the Session Window.

 The effect of naked trace is to open the Tracer and to position the cursor on the currently suspended line.
 It is exactly as if you had traced to that point from the Input Line expression whose execution caused the suspension.